 Employment Discrimination by Federal Government Contractors

-The Section has authority to prosecute enforcement actions upon referral by the Department of Labor of complaints arising under Executive Order 11246, which prohibits discrimination in employment by federal government contractors.
+The Section has authority to prosecute enforcement actions upon referral by the Department of Labor of complaints arising under Executive Order 11246, which prohibits discrimination in employment by federal government contractors on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin.
 The Section also represents the Departments of Labor and Transportation and other federal agencies in suits challenging the application or enforcement of federal laws that prohibit discrimination by government contractors or recipients of federal financial assistance and/or pertain to federal minority and disadvantaged small business programs.